dkowis/cucumber-jvm-hybrid-example/README.md

 # Cucumber JVM Hybrid Example

+# ARCHIVED

+This puppy was an old example.
+It might still be useful to some, so I'm just gonna archive it.
+Know that Cucumber-jvm has evolved much since this was written and the examples here might not help you any more!
+Good Luck!

 Unfortunately something in travis doesn't like this, and I cannot reproduce it locally.
 Also I'm not sure anyone would ever do their cucumber-jvm builds this way, I probably wouldn't any more.
 I'm not going to worry about the build failing right now.
 Pull requests accepted!